monostream/emporium-docs/reference/integrations/oidc.md

 OIDC compatible applications always have a specific path where they want the user to be redirected after having authenticated with the identity provider.

-Since this path is specific for every app, it can be specified in the `oidcRedirectPaths` annotation of the helm chart of the app.
+Since this path is specific for every app, it can be specified in the `oidcRedirectPaths` annotation of the Helm chart of the app.
 See the [example below](#example).
 This is the job of the publisher of an Emporium app.
 Users usually don't have to worry about it.

 ## Example {#example}

-The publisher of an Emporium app specifies the redirect path in the `Chart.yaml` of the helm chart.
+The publisher of an Emporium app specifies the redirect path in the `Chart.yaml` of the Helm chart.

 ```yaml
 # ...